-We at Outside Suburbia don’t splurge on fancy restaurants or Michelin star menus but like our nice hotels, comfy sheets and unique travel experiences.
+We at Outside Suburbia don’t splurge on fancy restaurants or Michelin star menus but like our nice hotels, comfy sheets, and unique travel experiences.
 We live a simple life inside the ‘burbs but splurge a little on our travels and strongly believe in Memories over Materials.
 We have been traveling as a family for 20 plus years and have stayed in some amazing places – from a remote Lighthouse in Iceland to the enchanting Badrutt’s Palace Hotel in St Mortiz to Luxury Safari tents in Africa, a houseboat in the backwaters of Kerala, historic city hotels frequented by Presidents and many more.
-We are sharing our best finds for Luxury Family Travel, the hotels and resorts that make your holiday extra special and will have you reminiscing for years to come!
+We are sharing our best finds for Luxury Family Travel, HOTELS & RESORTS that make your holiday EXTRA special, and will have you reminiscing for years to come!

 What is Luxury Family Travel?

 Luxury to me is about unique experiences, it is less about glamor, decor or amenities and more about the authenticity of experiences and how you are made to feel.